jkoubele/pol-II-analysis/README.md

 # pol-II-analysis

-This repository contains a pipeline for processing total or nascent RNA-seq data, focusing on analysis related to the RNA Polymerase II (pol-II).
+This repository contains a pipeline for processing total or nascent RNA-seq data, focusing on an analysis related to the RNA Polymerase II (pol-II).

 Currently, it focuses on the calculation of pol-II speed, based on the paper [Debès, Cédric, et al. "Ageing-associated changes in transcriptional elongation influence longevity](https://www.nature.com/articles/s41586-023-05922-y).
-In the future, we plan to extend this repository to analyze other phenomenas related to pol-II.
+In the future, we plan to extend this repository to analyze other phenomena related to pol-II.

 ## Overview
 This repository implements a pipeline for processing  total or nascent RNA-seq data.